Pattern 1914 Enfield: Design details

 The rifle was designed with an iron sight line consisting of rear receiver aperture battle sight calibrated for .303 British Mk VII ball ammunition at 300 yd with an additional ladder aperture sight that could be flipped up and was calibrated for 200–1000 yd in 100 yd increments and 1000–1650 yd in 50 yd increments.
 The ladder aperture sight moves vertically on a slide, and hence was not able to correct for wind drift.
 The rear sight element was protected by sturdy "ears" and proved to be faster and more accurate than the typical mid-barrel sight offered by Mauser, Enfield or the Buffington battle sight of the 1903 Springfield.
 The front sighting element consisted of a wing guards protected front post, and was adjusted laterally and locked into position during assembly at the arsenal.
 The Pattern 1914 Enfield rear sight element was situated on an elongated receiver bridge, which added weight to the action, as well as lengthening the bolt.
 There were also volley-fire sights similar to those on the Short Magazine Lee–Enfield fitted to the left side of the weapon for use up to 2600 yd, though these were of little use and were usually deleted when the weapon was refurbished.

 The advanced aperture sights with their long sight radius contributed to a well-deserved reputation for accuracy, and WW1 snipers considered it to be more accurate than the standard Short Magazine Lee-Enfield Mk III infantry rifle.

-Compared to the Lee–Enfield the Pattern 1914 Enfield was more accurate, more durable; however, it was heavier – the Lee—Enfield Mk III weighed 8 lb 10 oz empty – and had only half the magazine capacity, giving it a significantly lower effective rate of fire.
-The pre World War professional British Army emphasized besides marksmanship also on rapid-fire training, resulting in the annual Mad minute qualification shoot for their riflemen.
+Compared to the Lee–Enfield, the Pattern 1914 Enfield was more accurate and more durable.
+However, it was heavier – it weighed 8 lb 10 oz empty – and had only half the magazine capacity, giving it a significantly lower effective rate of fire.
+The pre-World War professional British Army emphasized marksmanship and rapid-fire training, resulting in the annual Mad minute qualification shoot for their riflemen.
 In contrast to the Boer War experience which had led to the P13/P14 project, World War I conditions favoured volume of fire, at which the Short Magazine Lee–Enfield excelled.